TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/boards/CC1312R1_LAUNCHXL/docs/Board.md

 ### [__CC3200 Audio BoosterPack__][cc3200audboost]

-The BoostPack's `DIN` signal pin is not compatible with this LaunchPad.
+The BoosterPack's `DIN` signal pin is not compatible with this LaunchPad.
 Use the following modifications to enable the CC3200 Audio BoosterPack's usage with the __i2secho__ example.